Triplet supercurrents in clean and disordered half-metallic ferromagnets

 \section{Abstract}

-{\bf A Josephson supercurrent between two singlet superconducting electrodes separated by an extended region of half-metallic CrO$_2$ has been recently observed.
-Since in a half metal only electron pairs with equal spins can carry a supercurrent, there is a conversion from singlet to triplet currents at the interface.
-The conversion mechanism remains, however, unclear.
-Another unresolved issue is the symmetry of superconducting correlations in ferromagnets depending on the degree of disorder.
-In our work we address both problems.
-We introduce a conversion mechanism based on a broken spin-rotation symmetry around the magnetization axis of the half metal.
-We show that in the diffusive case the supercurrent is dominated by the product of odd-frequency $s$-wave and even-frequency $p$-wave pairing amplitudes, whereas in the ballistic regime the admixture of other components becomes relevant.
-We study the entire crossover from the ballistic to the diffusive regime. }
+{\bf Interfaces between materials with differently ordered phases present unique opportunities to study fundamental problems in physics.
+One example is the interface between a singlet superconductor and a half-metallic ferromagnet, where Cooper pairing occurs between electrons with opposite spin on one side, while the other displays 100\% spin polarisation.
+The recent surprising observation of a supercurrent through half-metallic CrO$_2$ therefore requires a mechanism for conversion between unpolarised and completely spin polarised supercurrents.
+Here we suggest a conversion mechanism based on electron spin precession together with triplet pair rotation at interfaces with broken spin-rotation symmetry.
+In the diffusive limit the triplet supercurrent is dominated by inter-related odd-frequency $s$-wave and even-frequency $p$-wave pairs.
+In the crossover to the ballistic limit additional symmetry components become relevant.
+The interface region exhibits a superconducting state of mixed-spin pairs with highly unusual symmetry properties that opens up new perspectives for exotic Josephson devices. }

-Half-metallic ferromagnets have great potential in the field of spintronics as sources of spin-polarized electric currents.
-Remarkably, they show conducting or insulating behavior depending on the direction of the electron spin.
-Since only a few such half metals are known, among them La$_{2/3}$Ca$_{1/3}$MnO$_3$ \cite{cha06} and CrO$_2$ \cite{kei06}, their characterization has attracted great attention.
+Half-metallic ferromagnets have great potential in the field of spintronics as sources of spin-polarised electric currents.
+Remarkably, they show conducting or insulating behaviour depending on the direction of the electron spin.
+Since only a few such half metals are known, among them La$_{2/3}$Ca$_{1/3}$MnO$_3$ \cite{cha06} and CrO$_2$ \cite{kei06}, their characterisation has attracted great attention.
 Half metals, when contacted with other materials such as superconductors, can also be used as well controlled test-laboratories to study the interplay between different types of orders.